 Since 2008, UNC Lineberger, in conjunction with the UNC Center for AIDS Research, has received funding from NCI/NIH to promote basic and translational pilot research projects on HIV-associated malignancies.

 Key areas for UNC include:

 - Collaboration in the U.S., Malawi, China and Brazil to accelerate our understanding of the basic mechanisms underlying AIDS-associated cancers and the best treatments for these malignancies.

 - In the U.S., UNC-Chapel Hill is a clinical site for the NCI-sponsored AIDS-associated malignancy consortium (AMC), which conducts clinical trials that enroll HIV-positive individuals with cancer.

 - In China, there is a UNC Infectious Disease-initiated HIV surveillance project in Xinjiang and Guangxi Provinces which records all incidences of cancer in the HIV-positive population.

 - In India, Drs.
 Dittmer and Damania collaborate with clinicians and faculty at the TATA memorial hospital on clinical trials for lymphoma and Head and Neck cancer in persons living with HIV/AIDS.

 - The UNC Center for AIDS Research (CFAR) is located in the UNC Lineberger building.
 This allows for cross-disciplinary research collaborations.

-- There are many cores and resources offered by both UNC CFAR and UNC Lineberger Comprehensive Cancer Center that facilitate global cancer research at UNC.
+- There are resources offered by both UNC CFAR and UNC Lineberger Comprehensive Cancer Center that facilitate global cancer research at UNC.

 - Membership in cooperative clinical trials groups that focus on diseases in HIV-infected individuals.

 - Dr. Dittmer is director of core laboratories for the AIDS Malignancy Clinical Trials consortium (AMC), and chairs clinical trials in Kaposi sarcoma.

 - Drs.
 Dittmer and Stevn Park are co-PIs for the AMC site at UNC-Chapel Hill.

 - Drs.
 Damania, Joe Eron are members of the ACTG (AIDS clinical trials group).